 This endowed scholarship was established in 1957 by friends, colleagues and former students of Edgar P. Rothrock.
 Rothrock was a geology professor at USD and State Geologist from 1926 to 1957.
 He received his Ph.D. at the University of Chicago.
 The geology library in the department is named after him.

-The scholarship is awarded to students majoring in Earth science and having demonstrated superior scholastic abilities in this field.
-The chair or director of the Earth Sciences Department and/or faculty they select will determine the number of recipients and the monetary value of the scholarship.
+The scholarship is awarded to students majoring in Earth sciences and having demonstrated superior scholastic abilities in this field.
+The chair or director of the Earth sciences program and/or faculty they select will determine the number of recipients and the monetary value of the scholarship.

 For freshman scholarships see Financial Aid.

-For more information about any of these scholarships, please email us email@example.com.
+For more information about any of these scholarships, email firstname.lastname@example.org.